My WordPress Blog

 How Is the Rice Purity Test Scored?

-The Rice Purity Text is scored by answering 100 “yes” or “no” questions about a person’s life experiences, ranging from innocuous activities to more risky or socially taboo behaviors.
-After completing the test, participants are given a score out of 100, which reflects their level of “purity.”
-The higher the score, the more “innocent” or inexperienced the individual is deemed, while a lower score indicates a greater number of life experiences, particularly those that are more adventurous or unconventional.
+All participants score the Rice Purity Test by answering 100 “yes” or “no” questions about a person’s life experiences, ranging from innocuous activities to more risky or socially taboo behaviors.
+After completing the test, participants receive a score out of 100, which reflects their level of “purity.”
+A higher score deems the individual more “innocent” or inexperienced, while a lower score indicates a greater number of life experiences, particularly those that are more adventurous or unconventional.

 Each question on the test begins with “Have you ever…?” followed by an action or experience.
 For every experience the person has had, they check it off, which lowers their final score.
 For example, a participant who has engaged in very few of the activities listed will have a score close to 100, while someone who has done many of them will have a lower score, potentially even below 30.